randomicecube/dd2477-project/README.md

 ### Elasticsearch

-You can set elastic search enviromemnt following instruction at [elasticsearch-tutorial.md](elasticsearch-tutorial.md).
+You can set elastic search environment following instruction at [elasticsearch-tutorial.md](elasticsearch-tutorial.md).
-It uses docker, so before set the environment of Elasticsearch, please make sure you already install dokcer.
+It uses docker, so before set the environment of Elasticsearch, please make sure you already install docker.

 ### Required Environment

 - Python: 3.10

 ### Required Packages